Clear Search

 Impact

 Breast cancer that spreads to the brain occurs in more than a third of patients with advanced breast cancer.
 While advances in cancer therapies have improved our ability to control breast cancer outside of the brain, more breast cancer patients are dying of brain metastases.
-The prognosis of cancer patients who develop brain metastasis is poor, with only 20 percent of patients surviving at one year.
 The genetic and molecular drivers of metastasis are largely unknown.
-The overarching objective of Dr. Brastianos’ work is to characterize the genetic changes in brain metastases that will shed light on their fundamental biology and to ultimately identify novel therapeutic targets.
+The overarching objective of Dr. Brastianos’ work is to characterize the tumor and immune microenvironment of brain metastases that will shed light on their fundamental biology and to ultimately identify novel therapeutic targets.
 Dr. Brastianos hopes to quickly translate her team’s scientific findings to innovative clinical trials for patients with breast cancer brain metastases.

 Progress Thus Far